YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 {% endif %}

 ## Shared objects
-Common objects are included in the message body (`payload`) of events or directives when they are sent with the AudioPlayer API.
+Common objects are included in the message body (`payload`) of event messages or directive messages when they are sent with the AudioPlayer API.

 | Object name            | Description                                            |
 |--------------------|---------------------------------------------------|